HEALTH & SAFETY

 There are additional requirements for the disposal or treatment of waste and containers used for materials with "hazardous characteristics".
 These are termed "special wastes" and include solvent-based paint.
 We will gladly supply a Technical Data Sheet that will identify if the waste is a "special waste".

 Our notes on COSHH are correct at the time of writing and are intended as a guide.
-We will supply Technical Data Sheets for individual products.
-We recommend that you confirm with the HSE for current data by visiting the website of the Health and Safety Executive at www.hse.gov.uk/coshh/.
-You should also request up-to-date information from any alternative suppliers that you may be using.
+Technical Paint Services will supply Technical Data Sheets for individual products.
+We recommend that you confirm with the HSE for current data and also request up-to-date information from any alternative suppliers.

 Please note: